rvss-australia/RVSS_Need4Speed/instructions/Preparation.md

 - Activating the environment you just created: `conda activate rvss`
 - Deactivating: `conda deactivate rvss`
 - Deleting an environment: `conda remove --name FAILED_ENVIRONMENT --all`

+# Use Visual Studio Code for code development
+We strongly recommend downloading visual studio code to use as your code editor during the workshop.
+You can download VS Code [here]( https://code.visualstudio.com/).